CoinTK/BitBox-Server/README.md

   --data-name DATA_NAME
-                        Name used in .npz archive for data --datapart DATAPART   Use train, val, or test part of data --plot PLOT           Use train, val, or test part of data --train-prop TRAIN_PROP
+                        Name used in .npz archive for data --datapart DATAPART   Use train, val, or test part of data --train-prop TRAIN_PROP
                         Proportion of dataset that is for training --val-prop VAL_PROP   Proportion of data that is for validation